 I agree a mental health professional’s advice should be sought in conjunction with doing your own research.
 As a result, I believe living a Minimalist Lifestyle, decluttering, and editing your possessions can positively affect depression and anxiety.

 What Is Anxiety?

 Anxiety is the body’s natural response to perceived stressful situations.
-For most of us anxiety results in an nervous, uneasy feeling and fear.
+For most of us anxiety results in a nervous, uneasy feeling and fear.

 Anxiety can be a mild annoyance to most or escalate to debilitating to many.
-In my life anxiety use to reside somewhere in between non-existent to slightly annoying.
+In my life anxiety used to reside somewhere in between non-existent to slightly annoying.